dimkr/tootik/FEDERATION.md

 curl https://example.org/actor
 ```

-5. The `links` array returned by `/.well-known/nodeinfo` links to `nobody`, as [FEP-2677](https://codeberg.org/fediverse/fep/src/branch/main/fep/2677/fep-2677.md) requires
+5. The `links` array returned by `/.well-known/nodeinfo` links to `actor`, as [FEP-2677](https://codeberg.org/fediverse/fep/src/branch/main/fep/2677/fep-2677.md) requires

 ```sh
 curl https://example.org/.well-known/nodeinfo
 ```

-The `sharedInbox` of non-portable actors points to `nobody`'s inbox, to reduce the number of requests from servers that deduplicate outgoing requests by `sharedInbox` during wide delivery of posts.
+The `sharedInbox` of non-portable actors points to `actor`'s inbox, to reduce the number of requests from servers that deduplicate outgoing requests by `sharedInbox` during wide delivery of posts.

-`nobody` advertises support for RFC9421 and Ed25519 using [FEP-844e](https://codeberg.org/fediverse/fep/src/branch/main/fep/844e/fep-844e.md), to encourage other servers to use these capabilities when talking to tootik.
+`actor` advertises support for RFC9421 and Ed25519 using [FEP-844e](https://codeberg.org/fediverse/fep/src/branch/main/fep/844e/fep-844e.md), to encourage other servers to use these capabilities when talking to tootik.

 ## Forwarding